-1 INTRODUCTION
+1 Introduction

-THE effectiveness of pattern classification methods can be seriously compromised by various factors which often affect sensory information about an object.
-Frequently, observations from a single object class are multimodally distributed and samples of objects from different classes in the original data space are more closely located to each other than to those of the same class.
+The effectiveness of pattern classification methods can seriously be compromised by various factors which often affect sensory information about an object.
+Frequently observations from a single object class are multi-modally distributed and samples of objects from different classes in the original data space are more closely located to each other than to those of the same class.
 The data set of face images taken from a certain number of different viewing angles is a typical example of such problems.
 It is because the appearance change of face images due to pose changes is usually larger than that caused by different identities.
-The face manifold is generally known to be continuous with respect to continuous pose changes, as shown in [23].
-Although we propose a method for multimodally distributed face classes, the method to be developed may be useful generally, as a continuous pose set can be divided into many subsets of multimodal distributions.
+Generally, the face manifold is known to be continuous with respect to continuous pose changes in [23].
+The proposed method for multi-modally distributed face classes may be useful generally, as a continuous pose set can be divided into many subsets of multi-modal distributions.